cambridge-cares/TheWorldAvatar/Deploy/stacks/Chile/README.md

 * http://YOUR-IP:3851/adminer/ui/
 * Access with: Your postgis_password, username postgres, server <STACK_NAME>-postgis:5432 for example chileViv4-postgis:5432, system PostgreSQL

 ### Step 7.
-If the visualisation is not working, try changing
-146.190.86.59:3851 by your new IP like this: YOUR-IP:YOUR-PORT in all the json and html files in the folder:

-TheWorldAvatar/Deploy/stacks/dynamic/stack-manager/inputs/data/webspace/

-And then run the stach again:
-* Go to the folder: TheWorldAvatar/Deploy/stacks/dynamic/stack-manager/
-* Type in the terminal:

-        ./stack.sh start <STACK_NAME> <PORT_NUMBER>

 If you need to delete the stack before that:

         ./stack.sh rm <STACK_NAME> -v